victorvicto/myMiniCP/userguide/source/minicp.rst

 * ``values`` is an array of size `n`.
 It contains a permutation of the numbers `[0,...,n-1]` such that the `size` *th* first values (prefix) are in the set, and the `n-size` last ones are removed from the set.
 * ``indexes`` is an array of size `n` giving the position for each value in the `value` array.
 We thus have `values[indexes[v]]=v` for all the values `[0,...,n-1]`.

-In our example the initial reversibleState after the creation of a ``ReversibleSparseSet`` of size 9 is depicted next:
+In our example the initial trail after the creation of a ``ReversibleSparseSet`` of size 9 is depicted next:

 .. image:: _static/sparseset1.svg
     :scale: 50